mblackonline/aws-web-app-ipv4-to-binary/README.md

-- This is a simple web app that converts an IPv4 address into its binary equivalent.
+- This is a simple web app that converts an IPv4 address from decimal into binary.

 - I used/adapted the following resources for the development of this app: